-AP source: Chiefs signing Charlton, Williams to 1-year deals
+AP source: Chiefs agree to deal with Long to help O-line

-The Kansas City Chiefs are planning to sign defensive lineman Taco Charlton and running back Darrel Williams to one-year deals as the start of free agency approaches Wednesday, a person familiar with the situation told The Associated Press.
+Kansas City was decimated by opt-outs and injuries last season and was ultimately exposed by Tampa Bay in the Super Bowl, making the boys protecting Patrick Mahomes an offseason priority.
+The rebuild began with releasing injured tackles Eric Fisher and Mitchell Schwartz to create salary cap space, then continued with landing Thuney for a guard spot.

-The Chiefs also have tendered wide receiver Byron Pringle and offensive lineman Andrew Wylie, according to the person who spoke to the AP on condition of anonymity because deals cannot be completed until later in the day.
-That’s when the Chiefs can also finalize a five-year, $80 million contract with former Patriots offensive lineman Joe Thuney.
+Laurent Duvernay-Tardif is expected to return after opting out of last season, filling the other guard spot.
+But that still left the Chiefs in search of a center and two tackles.
+One of those jobs could belong to Lucas Niang, a third-round pick in last year’s draft who opted out of his rookie season because of the pandemic, while it’s possible Long could move to tackle.
+He started all 16 games on the right side for Chicago during the 2015 season.

-Charlton joined the Chiefs last season after the former first-round pick spent two seasons in Dallas and one in Miami.
+Charlton joined the Chiefs last season after the 2017 first-round pick spent two seasons in Dallas and one in Miami.
 He started only 12 games during that span, but he appeared to be resurrecting his career in Kansas City, where he rotated with former Michigan teammate Frank Clark before breaking his ankle in a game against Carolina in Week 9.

 Williams will get $930,000 guaranteed and up to $2.13 million on his contract, according to The Kansas City Star.
 The 25-year-old joined the Chiefs as an undrafted free agent in 2018 and has become a dependable change-of-pace back.